Calgary Personal Injury Lawyers

 Myth 6: You Can Wait as Long as You Want to File a Claim

 Fact: There are strict time limits for filing car accident claims in Alberta.
+Missing them can mean losing your right to compensation entirely.

 Myth 7: The Claims Process Is Quick and Straightforward

-Fact: Car accident claims can take months—or even years—depending on the complexity of the case.
+Fact: Car accident claims can take months or even years, depending on the complexity of the case.

 Myth 8: You Must Accept the First Settlement Offer